 Let Overhaul provide you with the latest information affecting the throughput of cargo during the COVID-19 pandemic.
 We will strive to keep you updated on all further developments.

 - More non-critical manufacturers in the U.S. are starting to shut down operations as a result of state and local mandates.
 Many have also cut salaries of management staff and started to furlough certain employees.

 - Freight crossing the U.S./Mexico and U.S./Canada border continues to flow without major delays.
-The only city reported to be restricting specific cargo movement is New York City.

 - All major truck stop companies are reporting that they are 100% open.
 Some locations are indicating a reduction in food service options, as they adhere to local requirements.
 All locations are providing food take-out options.